 What are some health problems associated with gum disease?

-6. Increases your risk of developing cancer in the head and neck region.
-Read more about oral cancer in a previous blog here.
+- Increases your risk of developing cancer in the head and neck region.

 It is important to take of your oral health!
 The mouth is the gateway to the rest of the body and an unhealthy mouth leads to an unhealthy body.
 Make sure to schedule your routine check ups and cleanings with our Highlands Ranch Dental office.
 People who suffer from gum disease may need to be seen at least 3-4 times per year for cleanings and check ups!
 Call our Highlands Ranch dental office today at 303-694-9740.
 Our family has been proudly hand crafting smiles in Highlands Ranch, Lone Tree, Centennial, Castle Pines, and Parker area since 1982.